Fuglsø: Settlement

-Not many people live in Fuglsø, which is because it's such a summer vacation city, although someone also spent the winter holidays there.
-A few farms such as Sølballegaard lies there, but are now for sale.
+Not many people live in Fuglsø due to it being a summer vacation town, although some also spend the winter holidays there.
+A few farms such as Sølballegaard lie there, but are now for sale.
 The Fuglsøcenteret (Fulgsø Center) is the only hotel in Fulgsø.
-The Fulgsøcenteret used to be a gym owned by DGI, but they sold it in October 2011, but the Fuglsøcenteret still have a lot of sport events.
+The Fulgsøcenteret used to be a gym owned by DGI, but they sold it in October 2011, however the Fuglsøcenteret still has a lot of sport events.

 Attractions

 Many people go to Ebeltoft by day, because of attractions such as Fregatten Jylland, Glasmuseet Ebeltoft and Ree Park – Ebeltoft Safari.
-Around Fuglsø lies Trehøje and Tinghulen, but the only attraction Fuglsø got to offer is the nature and the beach, Fuglsø Strand.
+Around Fuglsø lies Trehøje and Tinghulen, but the only attraction Fuglsø has got to offer is the nature and the beach, Fuglsø Strand.